hanlinsun97/epidemic-tracing-with-app/README.md

 - 'GC_from_dataset.jl': Implementation of the (averaged) message passing algorithm on real dataset (Friendship networks from the music streaming site Deezer in the countries of Romania, Hungary and Croatia).
 The original data can be found at https://github.com/benedekrozemberczki/GEMSEC.

 # How to use
 The code is implemented in Julia 1.6.
-Packages used are DelimitedFiles and Plots.
+Packages used are `DelimitedFiles` and `Plots`.

 # Citing
 If you find the code useful in your research, please cite the following paper: